f1337/f1337.github.io/tradecraft/mob-programming.md

 ### Is mobbing like pairing with more people?

 Yes, but it also a bit more structured.
+It is easier for two people to find a social equilibrium that works for them than it is for 3-4+.
+The additional structure

 ## How do we mob?